-This version of the New Zealand Search and Rescue (NZSAR) Environmental Scan (referred to as the scan) was finalised in July 2022.
+This version of the New Zealand Search and Rescue (NZSAR) Environmental Scan (referred to as the scan) was finalised in July 2022 and updated in August 2023.
 It refreshes the information in the previous versions of the scan about the trends and developments that affect search and rescue services in Aotearoa New Zealand and highlights their implications for the search and rescue sector.